matlab-discord/Matlab-Discord-Bot/msg/octhelp.md

-**This bot has the ability to process octave code in realtime, posting console outputs to the chat.**
+**This bot has the ability to process Octave code in Discord, posting console outputs to the chat.**
 > • Certain functions and operations have been restricted to work properly with discord.
 > • Each user has their own individual workspace, allowing you to save figures and variables.